 My three-year-old strengthened his counting skills and improved number sense through play which is exactly how we want children to learn.

 RELATED: Have kids at home and need some quick and easy ideas?
-Of course, you do!
-That’s why I have the best activities for kids here.
+Check out our activity cards.

 We all know that counting is important.